 Prepare priority list.
 In the list have a strategic plan of subjects, from tough subject to easy subject and reading time need to be scheduled accordingly

 Join coaching classes meant for IIT-JEE.
 These classes guides on the topic to be prepared and which books to refer.

-While reading analyse which formulas and theoretical concept do you find tough and why.
+While reading analyzes which formulas and theoretical concept do you find tough and why.
 Revise it till you gain confidence on the topic

-Try to meet the daily target and also ensure to be perfect in whatever you have learnt
+Try to meet the daily target and also ensure to be perfect in whatever you have learned

 Opt tough syllabus to read in the beginning and this should be followed by concise notes